KrishnenduGhorui/Forecast-Demand-and-Supply/README.md

 There are 5 different types of call, so time series forecasting for each 5 groups for each attribute (call volume, AHT, OCC, SHR) individually are done.
 So, total 5*4=20 models there to forecast.
-Now for each attribute 3-4 model algorithms are trained to
+Now for each attribute 3-4 model algorithms are trained to find best working model.

 **Forecasting period** –